it-at-m/eappointment/README.md

 ```

 Twig allows to use multiple template directories.
-To add an template directory, you can use the function `addTwigTemplateDirectory`.
+To add a template directory, you can use the function `addTwigTemplateDirectory`.
 The first argument is a namespace, the second argument a path to a directory.
 To access a template in another path, use a syntax like this: